Richly decorated wall in Spain as an example of Mudejar Architecture

 Let’s see what characteristics define Mudejar architecture.

-an unbelievably beautiful grand room with an ornate dome in Mudejar Palace in Seville
+Incredibly beautiful grand room with an ornate Mudejar style dome in Alcazar Palace in Seville

 A picture of the magnificent dome celling in Sevilla’s Royal Alcazar from my visit.
 In fact, I visited it twice: it was that good!